Prunoideae/ProbeJS/docs/installation-and-usage/page.md

-ProbeJS is not an editor, all it does is to generate typings for KubeJS scripts.
-Thus, you need to use an editor that supports TypeScript / JavaScript to be able to get the benefits of ProbeJS.
+ProbeJS is not an editor, all it does is to generate information file so other IDEs, especially VSCode, can use to provide autocompletions etc.

 The mod is designed to work with [Visual Studio Code](https://code.visualstudio.com/), so you need to install it to get all features implemented in ProbeJS.
-However, since TypeScript language definition is a widely used standard, other editors like IntelliJ IDEA, WebStorm, and Sublime Text can also provide some level of support for ProbeJS typings, but you may have some functionality missing.
+However, since TypeScript language definition is a widely used standard, other editors like IntelliJ IDEA, WebStorm, and Sublime Text can also provide some level of support for ProbeJS typings.
+However, VSCode becomes almost mandatory now, as a large part of the ProbeJS features are implemented as VSCode plugin, which is not available for other editors.

 ## Installation - VSCode